watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

 7. Navigate to the web application from the browser again.
 The application should still work without errors as you navigate to Speakers and Sessions pages

    - Navigate to the /stats page.
-You'll see information about the environment including:
+You will see information about the environment including:

      - **webTaskId:** The task identifier for the web service instance.